 The transition from high school to college is a tough transition for any student, but for low-income and first-generation students, it can be nearly impossible.
-Financial stability is a constant battle, but with the help of generous donors, we have been able to grant over $1.7 million over the past 15 years’ worth of scholarships.
+Fortunately, thanks to donors like you, we have been able to grant over $1.7 million in scholarships over the past 15 years.

-Help us continue our efforts by donating to the Cal-SOAP Scholarship Fund today!
+Help us continue our efforts by donating today!

 Daniel Garcia graduated from Gilroy High School in June 2021.
 He has four younger brothers, his first language is Spanish, and he applied for Cal-SOAP services upon entering the 10th grade.
 Daniel is a few days from finishing his final exams at SDSU and coming home for the holidays.
 He is the first in his family to attend college and is an SCCC scholarship award recipient.